-Applying the matrix $W^H$ to the sparse codes of all overlapping patches and spatially aggregating the results, an operation used in iterative transform-based reconstruction algorithms [29], is equivalent to filtering the thresholded filter coefficient maps with corresponding matched filters (complex conjugate of transform atoms) and summing the results over the channels.
+Applying the matrix W^H to the sparse codes of all overlapping patches and spatially aggregating the results an operation used in iterative transform-based reconstruction algorithms [29], is equivalent to filtering the thresholded filter coefficient maps with corresponding matched filters (complex conjugate of transform atoms) and summing the results over the channels.
 These equivalences between patch-based and convolutional operations for the transform model contrast with the case for the synthesis dictionary model in Section V-B, where the patch-based and convolutional versions of the model are not equivalent in general.
-When a disparate set of (e.g., randomly chosen) image patches or operations such as block matching [140], etc., are used with the transform model, the underlying operations do not correspond to convolutions (thus, the transform learning frameworks can be viewed as more general).
-Typically the convolutional implementation of transforms is more computationally efficient than the patchbased version for large filter sizes [145].
+When a disparate set of (e.g., randomly chosen) image patches or operations such as block matching [139], etc., are used with the transform model, the underlying operations do not correspond to convolutions (thus, the transform learning frameworks can be viewed as more general).
+Typically, the convolutional implementation of transforms is more computationally efficient than the patch-based version for large filter sizes [144].

-Recent works have exploited the filterbank interpretation of the transform model [145], [148], [149].
-For example, [150] learned filterbanks for MRI reconstruction.
-In [145], the authors studied alternative properties and regularizers for transform learning.
+Recent works have exploited the filterbank interpretation of the transform model [144], [147], [148].
+For example, in [149], the authors learned filterbanks for MRI reconstruction.
+In [144], they studied alternative properties and regularizers for transform learning.

-2) Multi-layer Transform Learning: A recent work [149] proposed learning multi-layer extensions of the transform model (dubbed deep residual transforms (DeepResT)) that mimic convolutional neural networks (CNNs) by incorporating components such as filtering, nonlinearities, pooling, and stacking; however, the learning was done using unsupervised model-based transform learning-type cost functions.
+2) Multilayer Transform Learning: A recent work [148] proposed learning multilayer extensions of the transform model [dubbed deep residual transforms (DeepResT)] that mimic CNNs by incorporating components such as filtering, nonlinearities, pooling, and stacking; however, the learning was done using unsupervised model-based transform learning-type cost functions.

 In the conventional transform model, the image is passed through a set of transform filters and thresholded (the nonlinearity) to generate the sparse coefficient maps.
-In the Deep-ResT model, the residual (difference) between the filter outputs and their sparse versions is computed and these residual maps for different filters are stacked together to form a residual volume that is jointly sparsified in the next layer.
-To prevent dimensionality explosion, each filtering of the residual volume in the second and subsequent layers produces a 2D output (for a 2D initial image).
-The multi-layer model thus consists of successive joint sparsification of residual maps several times (cf. Fig. 1 in [149] and Fig. 9 in [128]).
-The filters and sparse maps in all layers of the (encoder) network are jointly and efficiently learned in [149] from images to provide the smallest sparsification residuals in the final (output) layer, a transform
+In the DeepResT model, the residual (difference) between the filter outputs and their sparse versions is computed, and these residual maps for different filters are stacked together to form a residual volume that is jointly sparsified in the next layer.
+To prevent dimensionality explosion, each filtering of the residual volume in the second and subsequent layers produces a 2-D output (for a 2-D initial image).
+The multilayer model thus consists of successive joint sparsification of residual maps several times (cf. [149, Fig. 1] and [128, Fig. 9]).
+The filters and sparse maps in all layers of the (encoder) network are jointly and efficiently learned in [148] from images to provide the smallest sparsification residuals in the final (output) layer, a transform learning-type cost.
+The learned model and multilayer sparse coefficient maps can then be backpropagated in a linear fashion (decoder) to generate image approximations.
+The DeepResT model also downsampled (pooled) the residual maps (along the filter channel dimension) in each encoder layer before further filtering them, providing robustness to noise and data corruptions.
+The learned models [148] were shown to provide promising performance for denoising images when learning directly from the noisy data, and moreover learning stacked multilayer encoder-decoder modules was shown to improve the performance, especially at high noise levels.
+Application of such deep transform models to medical image reconstruction [150] is an ongoing area of potent research.